 - Washing the Floors Daily

 Water is a plank’s greatest enemy.
-If you wash your hardwood floors daily with water, it can lead to penetration of moisture into the wood fibres causing the boards to swell.
+If you wash your hardwood floors daily with water, it can lead to penetration of moisture into the wood fibers causing the boards to swell.
 Wash your floors once in a week by using a damp mop or cloth instead.
 After washing, dry the floor immediately with a towel.

 - Walking on the Floor with High Heels